vladiim/mehakovic/_posts/services/2014-01-12-reporting-strategy.md

 ---
 layout: post
 title: Reporting strategy
+category: services
 tags: services, strategy, methods
+overview: The reporting strategy outlines how the business will track and measure digital marketing performance in order to understand performance and make informed decisions on optimisation.
 ---

-## Overview

-The {{page.title}} outlines how the business will track and measure digital marketing performance in order to understand performance and make informed decisions on optimisation.

-***

 ## The purpose